indreek/pg-migrator/README.md

 ```

-With this script, we're creating two tables and insert some data to them.
-Let's save this script with "**1-2.sql**" name.
+With this script, we are creating two tables and insert some data to them.
+Let's save this script as "**1-2.sql**".
 When this script executed, our database will be migrated from version 1 to version 2 (Forward migration).

 Ok, that was the first one and we need an opposite script in case of roll back this operation.
 This script can be written like below.